Ga naar hoofdinhoud

 Each hub implements a standardized contract: it receives structured input (user intent, context, constraints), performs its specialized work, and produces structured output (answer, artifacts, memory writes, risk flags, required approvals, audit events).

 This standardization is the architectural equivalent of the bee's waggle dance — a shared communication protocol that allows specialized components to coordinate without tight coupling.
+For a detailed walkthrough of each hub's capabilities, see six hubs, one brain: how ODIN thinks.

 The Shared Memory Layer